MathanTJ/MATLAB-Unity-Autonomous-UAV/README.md

 - Under the `models` folder double click the `MasterModel` to load the Simulink model.

 You can now delete the `MATLAB Unity UAV.mlproj` file.

+With the ROS TCP Endpoint and Unity project running you can now navigate to the `Simulation` tab and run the Simulink model.
+If everything is working you should see the dron fly around the obstacle and hover at its destination waypoint.

 # Running the System
 Components must be run in the following order: